 Because of the need for a quorum to conduct business, it is important that the Legislative office know ahead of time when a Legislator will not be in attendance.
-A Legislator is expected to notify the Legislative Clerk's office if they will be necessarily absent from a regular or special meeting or from a committee or subcommittee meeting.
+A Legislator is expected to notify the Legislative Clerk's office if they will be necessarily absent from a regular or special meeting or from a committee or subcommittee meeting or if they plan to attend remotely.
 Lack of notification will result in the Legislator being listed as absent rather than excused.
+A Legislator attending remotely does not count toward quorum.